TULiberalArts/History/pages/home.md

 published: true
 ---
 ## More than Just Studying the Past
 Using rigorous standards of evidence, historians tell meaningful stories about the past.
-In depth historical study gives students important tools for understanding contemporary issues affecting their own lives as well as local, national and global events.
-Our Department of History includes over 30 faculty members, 400 History majors, and more than 100 M.A. and Ph.D. students.
+In-depth historical study gives students important tools for understanding contemporary issues affecting their own lives as well as local, national and global events.
+The College of Liberal Arts Department of History includes over 30 faculty members, 400 History majors, and more than 100 MA and PhD students.
 We train executives, lawyers, politicians, educators, preservationists and tomorrow’s historians.
-Rich regional resources and acclaimed research centers ensure Temple a prominent voice in global conversations about the past.
+Rich regional resources and acclaimed research centers ensure Temple university a prominent voice in global conversations about the past.

 ## Academic Offerings
 - [BA in History](http://bulletin.temple.edu/undergraduate/liberal-arts/history/ba-history/)